310mc/https-310mc.github.io-tl/source/_posts/birthday_story/kanata_es.md

             	{% bubble Kanata %}
               i have another favorite item now—it's a megamouth shark plushie~…♪

-              hrmm. to think someone would have an eye for this child… i would love to shake hands with whoever made it~
+              hmm. to think someone would have an eye for this child… i would love to shake hands with whoever made it~

               ahh, so it was you, anzu-san~ ehehe, i love it. handshake~♪
 					{% endbubble %}